 Overview of Texas Taxes

-Texas has no state income tax, which means your salary will only be subject to federal income taxes if you live and work in Texas.
-When you get your paycheck in Texas you’ll see deductions for federal taxes on your pay stub.
-No Texas cities impose a local income tax.
+Texas has no state income tax, which means your salary is only subject to federal income taxes if you live and work in Texas.
+There are no cities in Texas that impose a local income tax.

 |Take Home Salary||--%||$--|